urmeo/Psychometric/README.md

 - Rammstedt, B. & John, O. P. (2007).
 Measuring personality in one minute or less. *Journal of Research in Personality*, 41(1), 203--212.
 - Marks, I. M. & Mathews, A. M. (1979).
 Brief standard self-rating for phobic patients. *Behaviour Research and Therapy*, 17(3), 263--267.

+## Instrument Copyright

+The MIT license covers the software only.
+The instruments are copyright of their respective owners and require appropriate permission to administer -- STAI (Mind Garden) and HADS (GL Assessment) are commercial and require a purchased license.
+See [NOTICE.md](NOTICE.md) before deploying.

 ## Tech Stack

 JavaScript (ES5) · HTML5 · CSS3 · Bootstrap 5 · jsPDF · LocalStorage API · Blob API